Personalized Therapeutics Improve Outcomes for Leukemia

 Kris took him to an urgent care clinic near their home in Northwest Indiana and was convinced a blood test would reveal a diagnosis of mononucleosis, a viral illness common in teens.
 Instead, Brandon tested positive for acute myeloid leukemia (AML).

 While Kris grappled with what she called her "worst nightmare," Brandon's primary care physician set the wheels in motion for Brandon's treatment.
 With an aggressive disease like AML, time is of the essence.

 Brandon's pediatric oncologist referred him to Comer Children's Hospital at the University of Chicago, where Brandon was diagnosed with a genetic subtype of AML that was first described at the University of Chicago in 1983 by Michelle M. Le Beau, PhD, and colleagues.

 Brandon was enrolled in an innovative clinical trial affiliated with St. Jude Children's Research Hospital in Memphis, Tenn., that utilized an aggressive treatment plan.
 The drug clofarabine, which is effective in patients with relapsed AML, was administered as the first cycle of induction therapy, followed by four cycles of standard chemotherapy.

-"The goal of this study is to achieve better remission rates by using this more intense drug as part of the initial therapy for newly diagnosed patients," explained Jennifer McNeer, MD, assistant professor of pediatrics.
+"The goal of this study is to achieve better remission rates by using this more intense drug as part of the initial therapy for newly diagnosed patients," explained Jennifer McNeer, MD, associate professor of pediatrics.